As Appalachian dialects continue to change in the 21st century, West Virginia teens are altering their speech patterns to build their own identities.

 A new West Virginia University study examines differences in students’ dialects across the state and how perceptions of dialect differences shape their educational experiences.

-education professor Audra Slocum seek to improve student success in the classroom by reducing stereotype threats generated by dialect and, in turn, fostering positive learning environments for students.
+Through their interdisciplinary research, linguistics professor Kirk Hazen and English education professor Audra Slocum seek to improve student success in the classroom by reducing stereotype threats generated by dialect and, in turn, fostering positive learning environments for students.

 “We know, empirically and informally in our own lives, that language matters.
 How, when you open your mouth, people are making judgments of you.
 When you experience people’s judgements, that’s going to shape how you relate to them and how you learn,” said Slocum, co-director of the National Writing Project at WVU.
 “We know that teachers and students can also come to be persuaded by other discourses that judge Appalachian speech patterns.
 Even though many of the teachers and students are from the same communities, they may have developed negative perceptions of their more rural students or peers who use more stigmatized ‘country’ dialect features.
 Those (perceptions) have consequences for kids.”